makeworld-the-better-one/fmrl/spec.md

 Creating an account is handled by each server independently and is not defined here.
 Servers SHOULD allow users to change their password by proving they have access to another service, like email.
 This helps keep their account secure if their password is discovered or leaked.

-Servers MAY accept "tokens" instead of the actual account password for the user, stil using basic auth.
-A token system allows for each application to have its own token, which can be revoked individually by the user if the application is hacked or misbehaves.
+Servers MAY accept "tokens" instead of the actual account password for the user, still using basic auth.
+A token system allows for each application to have its own token, which can be revoked individually by the user if the application is hacked or misbehaves, or if the token is leaked.

 It also allows for tokens with limited scope, for example a token that can only update the media fields.
-This could be given to a service that tracks what you're listening to, like last.fm.
+This could be given to a service that tracks what you're listening to and updates your status with it.

 ### Set Status Field(s)